 OVR provides educational assistance to medically qualified students.
-When determining the amount of assistance, OVR requests information from the Financial Assistance and Planning Office pertaining to the student's eligibility for state and federal grant assistance.
-To find out more about OVR requirements, contact the OVR representative in your area by visiting the Pennsylvania Department of Labor and Industry website OVR Office Directory.
+When determining the amount of assistance OVR requests information from Student Central pertaining to the student's eligibility for state and federal grant assistance.
+For more information or to contact an OVR representative please visit www.portal.state.pa.us/portal/server.pt?open=512&objID=5278&mode=2 and click on Disability Services.